nxame/awesome/README.md

 - [anomalyco/opencode](https://github.com/anomalyco/opencode) - The open source coding agent.
 - [anomalyco/sst](https://github.com/anomalyco/sst) - Build full-stack apps on your own infrastructure.
 - [apache/echarts](https://github.com/apache/echarts) - Apache ECharts is a powerful, interactive charting and data visualization library for browser
+- [arpanghosh8453/drone-logbook](https://github.com/arpanghosh8453/drone-logbook) - DJI Fly Log analyzer: A high-performance universal dashboard application for organizing and analyzing DJI drone flight logs privately in one place.
+Built with Tauri v2, DuckDB, and React.
 - [atulmy/fullstack-event-driven-architecture](https://github.com/atulmy/fullstack-event-driven-architecture) - Text-to-Speech and Speech-to-Text application built with a full-stack monorepo, featuring an event-driven, highly scalable architecture using Node.js, React, Redis, MongoDB, and Docker.
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open framework for building developer portals
 - [baloise/design-system](https://github.com/baloise/design-system) - The Baloise Design System consists of reusable components and a clearly defined visual style, that can be assembled together to build any number of applications.